grafana/k6-docs/src/data/markdown/translated-guides/en/06 Test Types/03 Stress testing.md

   Define load according to the risk load patterns that the system may receive.

-* **Expect worse performance compared to average load.**

-  This test determines how much the performance degrades with the extra load and whether the system survives it.

 - **Only run stress tests after running average-load tests.**

   Identify performance issues under average-load tests before trying anything more challenging.